Orville H. Platt High School

 Area: 255,000 Square Feet

-The existing Orville H. Platt High School was built in the 1950’s and in dire need of renovation and expansion to bring the school up to the standards of a modern, 21st century educational facility.
-Multiple design schemes were prepared and evaluated by considering factors such as the overall project cost the educational program, and the construction phasing impact on school operations, ultimately determining the final option to be developed.
+Orville H. Platt High School was built in the 1950’s.
+A renovation and expansion was necessary to bring the school up to the standards of a modern, 21st Century educational facility.
+Multiple design schemes were prepared and evaluated.
+Factors considered included overall project cost, the educational program, and the construction phasing impact on the school while occupied.
+The final design option that was developed addressed all factors.

-Given the extensive amount of demolition, renovation, and new construction that will be a part of this $112M project, it will be built in four major phases beginning in 2013.
-This 1,200 student high school will feature a new two-story freshman academy and a three-story upper academy wing with a dramatic glass-walled library located to conveniently serve the needs of all the students.
-The existing gymnasium, auditorium, and pool spaces will be completely renovated while a new cafeteria is constructed to the rear of the school to take advantage of the vistas overlooking the athletic fields.
-Site improvements include revisions to the traffic flow to separate car and bus traffic, to direct students to two main entry points at the school, simplifying the arrival and departure process each day.
+Given the extensive amount of demolition, renovation, and new construction that was part of this $112M project, it was built in four major phases beginning in 2013.
+This 1,200 student high school features a new two-story freshman academy and a three-story upper academy wing with a dramatic glass-walled library conveniently located to serve the needs of all the students.
+The existing gymnasium, auditorium, and pool spaces were completely renovated while a new cafeteria was constructed to the rear of the school to take advantage of the vistas overlooking the athletic fields.
+Site improvements also included revisions to the traffic flow – separating car/bus traffic and directing students to two main entry points at the school, simplifying the arrival and departure process each day.